-AccessDerm is an Academy-sponsored teledermatology program that allows AAD member dermatologists to provide care to underserved populations in the United States.
-By participating in the program, members can consult remotely on dermatology cases using mobile devices and the Internet.
+AccessDerm is an Academy-sponsored teledermatology program that allows AAD dermatologists to provide care to underserved populations in the United States.
+By participating in the program, members and residents can consult remotely on dermatology cases using mobile devices and the Internet.

-The AccessDerm program gives primary care providers who work in participating clinics free access to AAD members’ expertise in dermatology.
-Primary care clinicians submit consultations that dermatologists then receive on their personal mobile devices or the Internet via HIPAA-secure and -compliant means.
+The AccessDerm program gives primary care providers who work in participating clinics free access to AAD dermatologists’ expertise.
+Primary care clinicians submit consultations that dermatologists then receive on their personal mobile devices or the Internet via HIPAA-secure and compliant means.

-AAD members who wish to participate can currently download the AccessDerm application for free on the following mobile platforms:
+AAD members and residents who wish to participate can currently download the AccessDerm application for free on the following mobile platforms:

 Participants also can access the program via any Web browser (Internet Explorer, Mozilla Firefox, Google Chrome, Apple Safari, etc.).